Skip to content

 julia

-Format values in cols to a fixed number of decimal places.
+Format numeric values to a fixed number of decimal places.

 source